YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 - The relation `is_nat x`  returns the stream that consists of the substitutions `[(x, O)]`, `[(x, S(O))]`, `[(x, S(S(O)))]`, ...
+- The relation `1 == 1` returns the input stream intact.
+- The relation `1 == 2` returns the empty stream: there is no way to make the relation hold.

 ### Disjunction as a Stream Zipper